 The Meadows School has a commitment and responsibility to safeguard the welfare of all learners regardless of age, disability, gender, racial heritage or religious belief, sexual orientation or identity.
 We have a strong commitment to exceptional safeguarding practice.

 We will seek to safeguard all learners by:

 - Adopting safeguarding guidelines through procedures and a code of conduct for staff and volunteers

 - Sharing information about concerns with agencies who need it

 - Involving learners and their Parents/Carers appropriately

 We continually review our policies, practices and procedures; we provide opportunities for education, advice and support for students.
-We are developing provision across all areas of the school to meet the needs and to provide the best possible outcomes for the students of The Meadows Sports College.
+We are developing provision across all areas of the school to meet the needs and to provide the best possible outcomes for the students of The Meadows School.

-The Meadows Sports College is committed ot safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+The Meadows School is committed ot safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.